Camp Ramah in New England: Palmer

-Palmer, as the camp is also nicknamed, has a number of traditions, including Color War (Yom Sport), an annual sports competition within the camp; yamim meyuchadim, "special days"; an ongoing sports rivalry with Camp Ramah in the Berkshires; musicals performed by the four older edot entirely in Hebrew (in 2022 Hercules, School of Rock, and The Lion King were all performed); and singing the Camp Ramah song, Shir Ramah.
+Palmer, as the camp is also nicknamed, has a number of traditions, including Color War (Yom Sport), an annual sports competition within the camp; yamim meyuchadim, "special days"; an ongoing sports rivalry with Camp Ramah in the Berkshires; musicals performed by the four older edot entirely in Hebrew (in 2025: The Wizard of Oz was performed by Bogrim 25’Aladdin was performed by Machon 25’ and Despicable Me was performed by the greatest Edah of all time Niv 25’); and singing the Camp Ramah song, Shir Ramah.
 They play the rival camp in the Berkshires on "Yom Roo" under the unofficial mascot, the "Palmer Fighting Roos."
 The "Roo" has its own songs as well as merchandise.
 The oldest edot participate in a camping trip known as "etgar" (the Hebrew word for challenge); older edot are given the opportunity to travel off the grounds and choose from a number of hiking, canoeing, biking, rock climbing and rappelling, and spelunking trips.
 Their reputation has been noted and recognized by the Jewish Theological Seminary of America.

 Shabbat

 Shabbat is given a great deal of attention, with all of the camp gathering together for Friday night services and dinner.
 Saturday morning services are held within each edah, with senior staff members often giving Divrei Torah to the campers.
 On Friday nights, Nivonimers lead shira and on Saturday night, they lead Seudat Shlishit.
 Also, on Friday nights Nivonimers have the chance to give "Shabbos Stories" which are short speeches about life lessons usually learned in camp.
 The entire camp keeps Shabbat.
 Many of the sports teams that will participate in Yom Roo will practice with Saturday afternoon games, usually against staff members, and Mincha is held for all of B-side.
 Havdalah is held by edah, and B-side has Israeli dancing sessions, called Mandatory Fun Time (MFT) immediately following Havdalah each Saturday night.
+Occasionally Havdalah will be with the whole camp.